Why You’re Here (and What This Solves)

 Using these types of tracking links can inform the network and the brands about what A/B test experiment works best, which creative variant, what color scheme has the highest conversion rate and which link placement is the most optimal.

 Of course, some of these strategies might be the secret sauce of the affiliate and some might be reluctant to give this away.
-However, the usage of hyperparameters can be coupled with custom payouts (and some tracking platforms do support, for example, increasing payout by 10% if the sub1 parameter is not null, see picture below)
+However, the usage of sub IDs/tracking parameters can be coupled with custom payouts (and some tracking platforms do support, for example, increasing payout by 10% if the sub1 parameter is not null, see picture below)

 Symptom: Click injection, cookie stuffing, and fake conversions are eating into your margins.
 Solution: Anomaly detection for unusual traffic patterns, conversion spikes, and suspicious user behavior.